SwordX-Khalid/prisma-query-parser/Readme.md

 In order to interact with the database, there are two methods of usage, you could either import it directly (via `src/index.ts`) and use it in another project of yours by initializing the Database class, or you could also start a repl environment where you can load a CSV file and run multiple queries on it.

-Here's a sample command you can run at the root of the project to initialize the repl environment:
+Here's a sample command you can run at the root of the project to install all the dependencies and initialize the repl environment:

 ```sh
 npm i && npm start load ./tests/_samples/fake_users_sample.csv -- --queryEngine interpreter